|André Aisenstadt Prize Awarding [ français ]

 The Centre de recherches mathématiques (CRM) solicits nominations for the André Aisenstadt Mathematics Prize, awarded to recognize talented young Canadian mathematicians.
 This Prize celebrates outstanding research achievement by a young Canadian mathematician and consists of a monetary award and a medal.

-The deadline for nominations is April 1, 2016.
+The deadline for nominations is April 1 of the calendar year.
 The nominations should be submitted to the Director of the CRM, by at least two sponsors who are responsible for providing the following information:

 • a curriculum vitae,